pvraab/liri-node-app/README.md

 ### Results

-1. If you want run this application, you will need to follow the instructions outlined in this document to git clone the app from GitHub, install the required NPM packages, and use the correct syntax to run the application in Node.js.
+1. If you want to run this application, you will need to follow the instructions outlined in this document to git clone the app from GitHub, install the required NPM packages, and use the correct syntax to run the application in Node.js.
 2. A video is included in the repository showing the application being run for each of the four endpoints.
 See this video at

 - Include screenshots (or a GIF/Video) of the typical user flow of your application.
 Make sure to include the use of Spotify, Bands in Town, and OMDB.